John Carlson (ice hockey): Finding success and winning the Stanley Cup (2013–2019)

-Carlson's 2015–16 season was interrupted by an injury that limited him to playing just 56 regular season games.
+Carlson's 2015–16 season was interrupted by an injury that limited him to playing just 56 regular-season games.
 This ended his Ironman streak of playing in all regular season games from 2010–11 to 2014–15.
 On October 14, 2015, Carlson played in his 400th NHL game, and 380th consecutive game, in a 5–0 shutout loss to the San Jose Sharks.
-He scored his 200th career point, an assist, on November 5, in a 4–1 win over the Boston Bruins.
+During November, Carlson's usual defensive partner Brooks Orpik was injured, resulting in Carlson being paired with Nate Schmidt and becoming an alternate captain.
+Carlson scored his 200th career point, an assist, on November 5, in a 4–1 win over the Boston Bruins.
 Later that month, he played in his 400th consecutive NHL game to clinch the record for second-longest Ironman streak in franchise history.
 However, this streak would never surpass second place as he suffered an injury during a game against Montreal on December 26.
 Following an MRI, it was announced that he would need three to four weeks to recover.
-At the time of the injury, Carlson had recorded six goals and 21 assists while also playing on the first power-play unit and the penalty kill.
-Due to the injury, Carlson's 412 consecutive games played streak ended 10 games shy of beating Bob Carpenter's franchise-record 422 game streak.
-Despite the injury, Carlson scored eight goals and 31 points by the end of the regular season to help the Capitals qualify for the 2016 playoffs and the Presidents' Trophy as the top regular season team.
+At the time, Carlson had recorded six goals and 21 assists while also playing on the first power-play unit and the penalty kill.
+The setback ended his ironman streak at 412 consecutive games, falling just 10 shy of Bob Carpenter's franchise record.
+He returned to the Capitals lineup after missing 12 games but re-injured himself in February.
+He missed 13 games to recover and scored the game-winning goal in his return on March 25, 2016.
+Despite missing significant stretches, Carlson scored eight goals and 31 points by the end of the regular season to help the Capitals qualify for the 2016 Stanley Cup playoffs and win the Presidents' Trophy as the top regular season team.
 In their first-round series against the Philadelphia Flyers, Carlson scored back-to-back game-winning goals to clinch wins in games 1 and 2.
 The Capitals eventually defeated the Flyers in six games.
 In the second round, Carlson tied Scott Stevens and Kevin Hatcher's franchise record for most goals by a defenseman in a single postseason.
 The Capitals would be defeated in six games by the eventual Stanley Cup champion Pittsburgh Penguins.